 Douglas has completed several major interdisciplinary experimental projects.
 In 2013, he performed a live durational performance whilst connected to a peritoneal dialysis machine for ISEA13 and a four channel installation at Performance Space, Carriageworks assisted by an Australia Council AIR grant.
 It drew an audience of 8-10 thousand people & was shown on ABC television’s 7:30.
 Douglas produced two commercial exhibitions for Chalk Horse gallery in Sydney and works were acquired by private collectors and Artbank with further exhibitions at MARS gallery Melbourne, Hazelhurst Regional, and at FICEA video art festival in Spain.

-John A Douglas identifies as an artist with non-visable disabilty/chronic illness and acknowledges his maternal indigenous ancestry of the Budawang Walbanga people of the Yuin Nation.
-He is represented by Chalk Horse gallery in Sydney.
+John A Douglas identifies as an artist with non-visable disabilty and is a descendant of the Walbanga people of the Yuin Nation.

 John A Douglas